devongovett/importer/readme.md

 * If used as a server, only modified files will be recompiled on subsequent requests.
 * Import statements can be placed anywhere and the dependency source code will replace it.
 * Compiling CoffeeScript and JavaScript source files are included out of the box.
-You can add more to the `compile.extensions` object.
+You can add more to the `importer.extensions` object.

 ## Command line usage

-When installed with `npm install import -g`, a command line tool called `import` will be made available.
-To start a server to host your compiled code, just run `import mainfile.coffee`.
+When installed with `npm install importer -g`, a command line tool called `importer` will be made available.
+To start a server to host your compiled code, just run `importer mainfile.coffee`.
 The `-p` or `--port` option can be used to change the port at which the server runs, the default being 8080.
 If a second argument is given, the output will be written to a file.

 ## Server example

     http = require 'http'
-    compile = require 'import'
+    importer = require 'importer'

     server = http.createServer (req, res) ->
         res.writeHead(200)

-        compile 'mainfile.coffee', (err, code) ->
+        importer.build 'mainfile.coffee', (err, code) ->
             if err
                 res.end 'throw "' + (err).replace(/"/g, "\\\"") + '"'
             else